 How many sections are on the CPA Exam?
 And how many questions are on the CPA Exam?
-These are common questions.
+These are common questions, and I’m here to help you understand and pass the CPA Exam!

-There are three different types of questions you will encounter on the CPA Exam:
+You will encounter two types of questions on the CPA Exam:

 This section is weighted as 50% MCQs and 50% task-based questions.
 As the name suggests, this section covers the entire audit process.
 It also includes other services like compilations, reviews and attestation engagements, and the AICPA Code of Professional Conduct.